-The winery is located in the municipality Saint-Julien in the eponymous area in the Médoc (Haut-Médoc, Bordeaux).
-On the label the name "Grand Vin de Léoville du Marquis de Las Cases" appears, a château is not mentioned.
+The winery is located in the municipality Saint-Julien in the same area in Médoc (Haut-Médoc, Bordeaux).
+The name "Grand Vin de Léoville du Marquis de Las Cases" appears on the label, no chateau is mentioned.
 The last part of the name is derived from Marquis de Las Cases Beauvoir, the owner of a Château Léoville.
-Until the year 1840 this remained in the possession of this family, then there was a tripartite division.
-In addition to the objective good are there Château Léoville-Barton and Château Léoville-Poyferré emerged.
-As a result, it came into the possession of the Delon family (descendants of the family Léoville), who also the Château Potensac belongs.
-The progenitor was Théophile Skawinski, who led the estate until 1930.
-From 1976 to 1996 Michel Delon gave the estate its present-day character and handed over the management to his son Jean-Hubert.
-In the Bordeaux Classification in 1855 the estate received the second rank (Deuxième Cru Classé).
+This family remained in the possession of this family until 1840, when it was divided into three parts.
+In addition to the objective good are included Château Léoville-Barton and Château Léoville-Poyferré emerged.
+This subsequently came into the possession of the Delon family (descendants of the Léoville family), who also owned the Chateau Potensac heard.
+The progenitor was Théophile Skawinski, who ran the estate until 1930.
+From 1976 to 1996 Michel Delon gave the estate its current character and passed the management on to his son Jean-Hubert.
+In the Bordeaux Classification in 1855 the estate received second place (Deuxième Cru Classé).